mmistretta/RHSummit2018Camel3ScaleLab/01-create-camel-route/README.md

 ```

 ## Write Your Camel Route
+Before writing your own route you will need to create a new package for it.
+Create the package/folder 'my.project.route'.
-You will need to write your Camel route inside the configure() method.
+Then create a class for your route.
+You can name it whatever you would like such as `MyRoute`.
+Make this class extend the RouteBuilder class.
+Also add the @Component annotation to the class itself.
+Finally, you will need to write your Camel route inside the configure() method.
 The following route can be used, but you can also feel free to write your own.
 Directions will go off of this route.
 ```java
         restConfiguration()
         	.component("servlet")